Updated: Sep 21

 The Diamond Circle lies on the quieter side of Iceland in the far north of the country.
-Less well known and less visited than the Golden Circle the Diamond Circle is certainly no less impressive.
+Less well-known and less visited than the Golden Circle the Diamond Circle is certainly no less impressive.
 Many tours in Iceland stick to the south coast of the country within easy reach of Reykjavik.
-But travellers fond of adventure and getting off the beaten path should definitely head north.
-The Diamond Circle route is made up of four main sights and many more worthy detours.
+But travelers fond of adventure and getting off the beaten path should definitely head north.
+The Diamond Circle route is made up of four main sights, all worthy of the title of best places to visit in Iceland, and many more worthy detours.

 Highlights of Iceland's Diamond Circle